SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 # Use search criteria

 You use search criteria to define what you are looking for, for example "companies with an address in Denmark".
-Search criteria are used in a number of places in SuperOffice CRM, for instance in the **Find** screen and when creating selections.
+Search criteria are used in multiple places in SuperOffice CRM, for instance in the **Find** screen and when creating selections.
 But, regardless of what you are using the criteria for, you work with them in the same way.

 Everywhere you are able to enter search criteria, you will find a criteria list containing the selected search criteria.